Chinese destroyer Guangzhou (160): Explosion in 1978

 After dismissing Lai Sanyang as a cadre, the unit did not immediately demobilize him.
-Lai was in charge of sea mines, depth charges, underwater weapons and held the key to the armory.
-Following his dismissal, Lai hid in the ammunition depot and then bored a hole through the hull of the ship, which caused water to rush in and detonate the depth charges.
+Lai was in charge of sea mines, depth charges, underwater weapons, and the key to the armory.
+Following his dismissal, Lai hid in the ammunition depot and detonated the depth charges, sinking the ship.
+How he achieved this was debated.
+He either tampered with the mechanism on the charge or bored a hole through the hull of the ship, which caused water to rush in and detonate the depth charges.